-The Pentateuch--Genesis, Exodus, Leviticus, Numbers, Deuteronomy--are the vital first books in the Bible. understanding the scope, meaning, and events of these five books is integral to understanding the whole of Scripture that follows.
+The Pentateuch—Genesis, Exodus, Leviticus, Numbers, Deuteronomy—are the vital first books in the Bible.
+Understanding their scope, meaning, and events is integral to understanding the whole of Scripture.

-Wolf first addresses the overarching themes that flow through the Pentateuch, with special attention given to Moses as author of the five books.
-He then addresses each book specifically, covering topics such as purpose and scope, and literary structure.
-He tailors additional study to each specific book.
-This book contributes significantly to a clear, deep understanding of the Bible's first five books.
+Wolf first addresses the overarching themes that flow through the Pentateuch, giving special attention to Moses as its author.
+He then addresses each book specifically, covering topics such as purpose, context, and literary structure.
+He also explores critical issues specific to each book, like: